leihchen/leetcode/rblx.md

 To recover some data, we attempt to estimate session length with this rule:
   If a user joined a game but did not leave, assume they spent the minimum of
     - time spent before they joined a different game; and
-    - average time spent across the same user's gaming sessions (from j‍‌‌‌‍‍‌‌‌‌‌‌‍‍‌‍‍‍‍‌oin to leave) e.g.
+    - average time spent across the same user's gaming sessions (from join to leave) e.g.
     "1500000000,user1,1001,join"
     "1500000010,user1,1002,join"